MP 20x5x27 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or other advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very modern machines.

 Disadvantages of neodymium magnets: